zergiocosta/moovie/README.md

 ## [Init](#init)

-The first step is clonning the repo:
+The first step is to clone the repo from GitHub:

 - **Clone it**: `$ git clone https://github.com/zergiocosta/moovie.git`
 - **cd into it:** `$ cd moovie`